 Carpenter Josh Camden (Cameron Mathison - The Christmas Ornament) did what anyone would have done when he dragged a drowning boy out of the river but it seemed his heroics were in vain as the boy, Luke (Ryan Grantham), is declared dead at the hospital.
 That is until Josh casually lays his hand on the boy's shoulder and miraculously the child sits up and starts breathing again.
 It leads to Luke's mother, Sarah (Michelle Harrison - Seattle Superstorm) inviting Josh to dinner and the two find themselves becoming close.
 But Josh also becomes big news as the press jump on the fact this easy going carpenter raised a child from the dead just as Easter was around the corner.
-Unfortunately the press attention makes Josh's life a nightmare as others think that he can perform miracles.
+Unfortunately the press' attention makes Josh's life a nightmare as others think that he can perform miracles.

-I think "The Carpenter's Miracle" is maybe the fourth of fifth movie I have watched which use the storyline of an average Joe who somehow performs a miracle and finds his life turned upside down as all the media attention makes people come to him wanting miracles.
+I think "The Carpenter's Miracle" is maybe the fourth of fifth movie I have watched which uses the storyline of an average Joe who somehow performs a miracle and finds his life turned upside down as all the media attention makes people come to him wanting miracles.
 But whilst "The Carpenter's Miracle" follows the path already worn by other movies, it at least tries to do things a bit differently with the drama.
 It also puts some humour into the situation thanks to the way the locals act around Josh from one guy believing he prayed for his dog whilst another woman believes he cured her arthritis.
 The end result is pleasant but a bit of an all over the place TV movie which at best makes you smile but doesn't have any lasting impact.